QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

 syntactic grammar productions are distinguished with a colon `:` while lexical grammar productions are distinguished with a double-colon `::`.

-The source text of a GraphQL document must be a sequence of {SourceCharacter}.
+The source text of a Graph must be a sequence of {SourceCharacter}.
 The character sequence must be described by a sequence of {Token} and {Ignored}
 lexical grammars.
 The lexical token sequence, omitting {Ignored}, must be described by a single {Document} syntactic grammar.